MarianBusila/AZ203/MonitorOptimize/MonitorOptimize.md

     - Horizontal scaling, also called scaling out and in, means adding or removing instances of a resource.
     - Azure Virtual Machines, Service Fabric, Azure AppService, Azure Cloud Services has built in autoscaling
     - Scaling can be performed on a schedule, or based on a runtime metric, such as CPU or memory usage.
-    - custome scaling might be necessary based on business counters like number of orders, etc
+    - custom scaling might be necessary based on business counters like number of orders, etc
     - autoscalling takes time to provision resources.
 For examepl, for a peak that is short term, other solutions could be used like throttling.
     - patterns: [Competing Consumers](https://docs.microsoft.com/en-us/azure/architecture/patterns/competing-consumers), [Pipes and Filters](https://docs.microsoft.com/en-us/azure/architecture/patterns/pipes-and-filters), [Throttling](https://docs.microsoft.com/en-us/azure/architecture/patterns/throttling)
+    - Auto-scaling can be configured using Azure Monitor, which performs the heavy lifting of monitoring and scaling resources based upon rules you define for horizontal scaling (scale in and out).
+        - **Sources**: Current resource(app service, VM), Storage Queues, Service Bus Queue, ApplicationInsights
+        - **Metrics**: CPU, Memory, Disk Queue Len, Http Queue Len, Data In/Out
+    - When defining a rule for auto scaling specify time aggregations and statistic, operator (greater then, less than, ..), threshold and duration.
+Finally, give the operation: Increase/Decrease count or percentage,  change amount and cool down.

 * implement code that handles transient faults [Transient fault handling](https://docs.microsoft.com/en-us/azure/architecture/best-practices/transient-faults), [Retry guidance for Azure services](https://docs.microsoft.com/en-us/azure/architecture/best-practices/retry-service-specific)
     - Transient faults include the momentary loss of network connectivity to components and services, the temporary unavailability of a service, or timeouts that arise when a service is busy.
 These faults are often self-correcting, and if the action is repeated after a suitable delay it is likely to succeed.